charlesgreen/threat-modeling-ai/README.md

 # Threat Modeling Crew

 > WIP: This is a work in progress.
-The project is not yet complete, and the documentation may be subject to change.
+The project is not yet complete and the documentation may be subject to change.

 [Bsides Tokyo 2025 - Threat Modeling with Multi-Agent AI](https://bsides.tokyo/en/2025/n55/).